Ranau District: World War II

 The Japanese occupation of North Borneo became official on 16 May 1942, and divided North Borneo into two governorates.
 Ranau was under the Governorate of the West Coast Territory (西海州 seikaishū) and was directly administered by a district officer (郡長 guncho) with the help of village headmen.
+Ranau was also a sub-district under the administration of Tambunan District at 1943 until 1947.

 At first, the Japanese were not interested in the Interior Residency but soon, demands for the collection of foodstuffs increased.
 They also realised the importance of the Interior as part of their strategic forces.
 The Japanese set up a garrison in Ranau to control the local people and it was one of the strongest army posts in the Interior.
 Village headmen were given orders to gather as many groups of labourers as possible from villages all over the district to work on upgrading existing roads, mainly the one leading to Sandakan, and also to construct an airstrip in Ranau near a detention camp of Australian prisoners of war.
 Ranau served as an important junction for the Japanese troops from Sandakan heading to Jesselton and also for the troops from the Interior proper marching as reinforcements towards Kudat.

 Towards the end of the war, Ranau stood witness to the infamous Sandakan Death Marches.
 The first march started in January 1945.
 470 Australian prisoners of wars left Sandakan and by June, only 6 remained alive in Ranau.
 The second march of 536 prisoners began on 29 May 1945.
 Along the way, two prisoners managed to escape into the jungle and later saved by the Allied units with the help of locals.
 Only 183 prisoners reached the Ranau camp on 24 June 1945.
 Another four prisoners successfully fled the camp and led to safety by a native teenager who found them hiding in the jungle along a river.
 They were also rescued by Allied paratroopers later.
 In June 1945, the Japanese captors moved with the prisoners 8.3 km south of Ranau to a second jungle camp near the Kenipir River to escape from the air raids of napalm bombs by the Allied planes.
 By August 1945, all survivors of the marches were killed.

+In early 1960s, Ranau was a small area for both the Tambunan and Kota Belud District before the year 1961, Ranau has become a district.

 Three memorials were erected in remembrance of the marches.
-The Ranau Memorial, also known as the Gunner Cleary Memorial was constructed in 1985 in memory of the tragic death of Gunner Albert Neil Cleary from the first Death March.
+The Ranau Memorial, also known as the Gunner Cleary Memorial, was constructed in 1985 in memory of the tragic death of Gunner Albert Neil Cleary from the first Death March.
 The Kundasang War Memorial built in 1962 is a memorial park dedicated to the Australian and British servicemen who died in Sandakan and on the marches, and also to the locals who assisted the prisoners of wars.
 The Last Camp Memorial was newly unveiled in 2009 in remembrance of the exact spot where the Death March ended.